-The New River is now in minor flood stage, and is expected to crest Friday morning near 18 ft.
+The New River is still below flood stage at this hour, but it is expected to crest Friday morning near the 16 ft flood stage.
 At 15 feet spots along Lurich Rd downstream of the gauge can experience minor flooding.
-We are seeing flooding of campsites as well.
 Continue to monitor the New River if you live along it and be ready to take action.

-The excessive rain threat wraps up for the most part this evening.
-We still have a moderate to slight risk along Rt 219 and to the east.
-A marginal risk is in place for the rest of the area.
-There is no excessive rain risk tomorrow.
+There is still some risk for excessive rainfall so flash flooding is a possibility.
+Another week to stay weather aware, especially if you live near an area prone to localized water issues.
 We cannot stress enough: do NOT attempt to drive through flood waters, this includes low bridges with high water underneath them.
 Culverts and pipes can become unstable and a road washing out may not be visible while flooding is occurring.
 Driving into these conditions can be a fatal mistake.
 Turn around, don’t drown!

 Friday brings more of the same, with showers and even some thunderstorms possible which will continue to add to our rain totals.
-These will not be as widespread and we will see more gaps in the rain with even a few breaks of sunshine.
-This will help us warm back up into the 70s.
+By time the day ends on Friday, some of us will have seen another 1.5 inches of rain!
 Overnight Friday we keep lows rather warm towards the upper 50s.
 Some showers remain possible overnight Friday.